Toyin-elankey/Cybersecurity-portfolio-/README.md

 Defensive and Offensive-security exercises are conducted for **educational, and professional-development purposes**.

-No unauthorised systems, networks, devices, accounts, or third-party infrastructure are intentionally targeted.
+No unauthorized systems, networks, devices, accounts, or third-party infrastructure are intentionally targeted.

 The projects presented in this repository are intended to demonstrate practical cybersecurity knowledge, security-testing methodology, threat detection, investigation, and defensive-security capabilities.